 10. Not relying on other people for validation.

-If you care too much what other people think, happiness will remain an illusive goal, ever dangling just slightly out of reach.
-If you frequently crumble under your own self-doubt, try making a Brag File— a readily-available list of your best qualities that you can review in moments of low self-esteem.
+If you care too much what other people think, happiness will remain an elusive goal, ever dangling just slightly out of reach.
+If you frequently crumble under your own self-doubt, try making a Brag File— a readily available list of your best qualities that you can review in moments of low self-esteem.

 The bottom line

-Divorcing ourself from this bad habit is easier said than done, I know.
+Divorcing ourselves from this bad habit is easier said than done, I know.
 But like the experts say: try to fake it ’til you make it.

 I recommend the practice of writing down 3 things that you’re grateful for in a journal every night before bed.
 Use the same notebook every night, which will be your “gratitude journal”.
 If you can’t think of something to be grateful for on a given day, don’t worry.
 On those days, you can do like Oprah and “thank the universe that you’re still breathing.”